 This course covers wills, trusts, and inheritance.
 Topics include types of wills, the law of intestacy (inheritance), probating estates, and alternatives to probate.
 The course also covers trusts, medical directives, and associated litigation.
 Upon completion, students will demonstrate the ability to draft simple wills, prepare estate forms, understand administration of estates, and understand terms regarding trusts.
+Offered Spring semester only.

 Prerequisites: Completion of PRL 101 and PRL 102 with a grade of "C" or higher.
-Program: Paralegal